ckelner/AWSResco/README.md

 A standalone JS SPA using the AWS JS SDK to get instance and reservation info.

 ## Development
-Run with: `sudo python -m SimpleHTTPServer`
+- Run with: `sudo python -m SimpleHTTPServer`
+- Navigate to: `localhost:8000`